RICH AND POOR TUDORS

 In Tudor Times everybody ate bread but poor people ate coarse bread of barley or rye.

 Everybody wore wool.
-However the rich wore fine quality wool.
+However rich Tudors wore fine quality wool.
 The poor wore coarse, scratchy wool.
 Linen was used to make shirts and underwear.

 Many workingmen wore a loose tunic.
 It was easier to work in.
 Some workingmen wore a leather jerkin called a buff-jerkin.
-Men also wore stockings or woollen socks, which were called hose.
+Men also wore stockings or woolen socks, which were called hose.

 In the late 16th century many women wore a frame made of whale bone or wood under their dress called a farthingale.
 If they could not afford a farthingale women wore a padded roll around their waist called a bum roll.